 What is UBC’s vision for rapid transit to the Vancouver campus?

-UBC envisions an extension of the Millennium Line to the UBC Point Grey campus.
+UBC envisions an extension of the Millennium Line to the UBC Vancouver campus.
 The University is engaging our community, regional partners and senior levels of government to determine the best way to accelerate and fund this second phase.

 Why is rapid transit to UBC needed?